daniel-valdes/sql-challenge/README_temp.md

 2. Data Engineering: Create a table schema for each of the six CSV tables.
 Create the tables in PostgreSQL.

-3. Data Analysis: Answer the provided research
+3. Data Analysis: Answer the provided research questions.

 **Tools Used:** PostgreSQL, Python, MatplotLib, Excel